Universal Orlando Resort drops mask mandate for fully vaccinated guests - NewsBreak

 The updated policy is said to be based on “local trends and conditions,” according to Universal.

-As of the Florida Department of Health’s most recent weekly COVID-19 report, the state had a positivity rate of 18 percent.
+As of the Florida Department of Health’s most recent weekly COVID-19 report , the state had a positivity rate of 18%.Eufaula native heading to Super Bowl LVI: The mom behind the mastermind

-Previously, guests were required to wear face coverings at all restaurants, shops, indoor hotel public areas, and at all attractions from the moment they entered the queue to when they exited, per the resort’s online safety guidelines.

 Proof of vaccination was not required, but guests were asked to complete a health survey before visiting.
 The survey asked whether a guest was feeling sick or experiencing flu-like symptoms, had a cough, shortness of breath, difficulty breathing, chills or muscle pain among other health conditions.